eufossa/symfony-hackathon-2019/achievements/console.md

 # Symfony Console

-In Symfony Console we've fixed some bugs that were blocking some contributor to run the tests and to contribute even more to the component.
+In the Symfony Console component, we've fixed some bugs that were preventing some contributors to run the tests independently from each other and to contribute even more to the component.

 We started talking about how we could refactor the SymfonyStyle and blocks in order to have something more usable and maintenable.
 The fact that core team